Meet a South African Sport Psychologist

-Gareth John Mole was born in Transvaal (that’s what Gauteng was called then) in 1976 to a South African father and an Australian mother.
+Gareth John Mole is a world-renowned and proudly South African sport psychologist.
+He was born in Transvaal in 1976.
+That’s what Gauteng was called back then.
+His father is a South African and his Mother an Aussie.

-Maybe a career in sport was his destiny as he was named after the great Gareth Edwards – the standout rugby union scrumhalf (halfback) for Wales and The Lions during that era.
+Maybe a career in sport was his destiny.
+He was named after the great Gareth Edwards.
+Edwards was a standout rugby union scrum-half (halfback) for Wales and during that era.

-He attended St Peters Preparatory School in Rivonia whereby his love for all sports was formed.
+He attended St Peters Preparatory School in Rivonia whereby his love for all sports started.
 “Most of my memories from St Peters are sports-related” he reminisces.
 “Of course in those days it was mostly rugby [union], cricket and athletics” he adds.

-“Competitive motor racing is mentally very, very hard and although the drivers and riders have to be supremely fit it’s really their mindset and tactical abilities that separate the good from the best” he mentions.
+“Competitive motor racing is mentally very, very hard.
+Although the drivers and riders require supreme fitness it’s really their mindset and tactical abilities that separate the good from the best” he states.

-“Nigel Mansell was far from being one of the fittest Formula One drivers during his time but he mental toughness and outstanding tactical preparation resulted in him being one of the best competitors of the Eighties”.
+“Nigel Mansell was far from being one of the fittest Formula One drivers during his time.
+But his mental toughness and outstanding tactical preparation resulted in him being one of the best competitors of the Eighties”.

 From South Africa To The World